EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

 ### OIDC Configuration

-> **Note:** OIDC protection requires the **APISIX** Ingress Controller.
+> **Note:** The EOEPCA OIDC protection requires the **APISIX** Ingress Controller.
 If you're using a different ingress controller, OIDC will not be available and you can skip this configuration.

 If using APISIX, you can enable OIDC authentication during configuration.
 When prompted for the `Client ID`, we recommend `oapip-engine`.